se-edu/se-book/integration/buildAutomation/what/outcomes.md

-:trophy: Can name some of the build automation tools :one:
+:trophy: Can explain build automation tools :one: